 Don’t wear normal trousers or jeans, but wear ski-specific trousers which are waterproof provide a looser more comfortable fit over base layers, and crucially are wide enough at the bottom to come over your ski boots.
 Use the velcro straps, salopettes, or a one-piece combo for a snug and gapless fit.

 Once your ski trousers are on, pull down them down over your boots so that your legs are insulated and snow doesn’t ride up from the bottom as you’re skiing.

-Choose synthetic blends or merino wool (Merino Wool Men’s Denali Expedition) which whick saway moisture and rather than absorbing them.
+Choose synthetic blends or merino wool (Merino Wool Women’s Expedition) which away moisture rather than absorbing them.

 Heat rises and most body heat escapes from the top of your head.
 Wear a quality ski helmet and insulate the most important part of your body.

-After a lot of research, the Salmon ski helmet offers an awesome combination of comfort and weight – Check the price on Amazon.
+After a lot of research, the Salmon ski helmet offers an awesome combination of comfort and weight.

-Skis goggles not only protect your eyes against the harmful effects of UV rays and snowblindness but crucially ski googles insulate the air around your eyes.
+Skis goggles not only protect your eyes against the harmful effects of UV rays and snowblindness but crucially ski goggles insulate the air around your eyes.